killermann/samuel-killermann-curriculum-vitae/content/about/index.md

 - I code/develop all my own websites, full-stack;
 - I'm a facilitator and gender/sexuality educator;
 - I advise non-profits and social good organizers;
-- and I'm an activist, lifelong, for justice, peace, and a more beautiful world;
+- and I'm a lifelong activist for justice, peace, and a more beautiful world.

 ## How I Pay Rent